HBS Class of 2027 MBA Admission Application: The Three Essays & Goals Statement

 Old Successful HBS Essays:

 I would also recommend the old that contained HBS admits essays to the kind of fixed prompt questions asked prior to the Class of 2016.
 That collection is still a good read for understanding how to put together an MBA essay though the specific questions are no longer being asked by HBS.
 This will give you an idea of how one might properly address a fixed prompt question with very limited word count, which now again applies to HBS essays.
+In a real sense these short essays are good guides to telling stories in as few words as possible, which is especially useful for the new HBS questions.

 Part 2: Understand the value of fixed versus open-ended essay questions